AlexKMarshall/fm-note-taking-app/docs/style-guide.md

 - Use `as const` for literal type arrays
 - Prefer inferring return types over explicit return types except in situations where typescript cannot correctly infer the return type
 - Prefer object function arguments over positional function arguments
+- Type casting and type assertions should be avoided.
+If they are necessary, they must be commented with a justification.

 ```tsx
 // ✅ Good